 Publicity and Presentation

-The Beaney will provide insurance for exhibits through the Council’s insurers from when the work is completely installed at The Beaney until it is taken down.
-To allow sufficient time for insurance to be arranged, lists of works including insurance values must be supplied to the Programming Officer at least one month, preferably two months, before the exhibition.
+The Beaney will provide insurance for exhibits through the Council’s insurers from the date of installation until take down.
+The exhibitor must supply insurance values to the museum at least two months before the exhibition.

-Exhibitors are required to have Public Liability insurance of up to £5 million (to cover anyone working on the installation and take down of the exhibition and for the duration of the show).
-Please contact us for information regarding Public Liability if you need to.
-Exhibitors will be asked to provide a copy of their PLI in advance of the installation.
+Exhibitors are required to provide a copy of their Public Liability insurance of up to £5 million to cover anyone working on the installation and take down of the exhibition and for the duration of the show.

-Front Room gallery exhibitions are not open for the full Beaney opening times (which include Visitor Services and the Library, see website for full details) but will remain in situ for the duration of the exhibition dates given.
-The Beaney does not provide any stewarding for exhibitions.
+Front Room gallery exhibitions are open for the museum opening times and must remain in situ for the duration of the exhibition dates given.